Walking in the New Forest

 Table of Contents

-Steve Davison is a freelance writer and photographer who has written several walking guides.
-He has also written for a number of outdoor magazines and other publications, including local and national newspapers, specialising in hill walking and European travel, with interests in nature, geology and the countryside.
-A keen hill walker for many years and a Mountain Leader, Steve has also worked as a part-time outdoor education instructor.
-He is also a member of the Outdoor Writers and Photographers Guild.View author profile
+Steve Davison is a writer and photographer who has written a number of books, including eight guidebooks published by Cicerone.
+He has also written articles for a range of outdoor magazines and other publications.
+A keen hill walker for most of his life, with interests in nature, geology and the countryside, Steve is a qualified Mountain Leader and has also previously worked as a part time outdoor education instructor.
+He has been a member of the Outdoor Writers and Photographers Guild for a number of years.
+Find out more about him at www.steve-davison.co.uk.View author profile

 We have nearly 400 books covering many countries, and our collection is growing all the time.